pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

 characteristics, has been fully reflected in China's practice and widely recognized by more and more foreign people of insight.
 Of course, any system must be continuously improved and developed in practice, and the embodiment of any system's advantages will be a historical process.
-Under the leadership of the Communist Party of China, with the advancement of the cause of the Party and the country, the socialist system with Chinese characteristics will certainly be more systematic, scientific and standardized, and effective in operation, and the systems in all aspects will be more mature and more formalized, and the greatest advantages of the leadership of the Communist Party
+Under the leadership of the CCP, with the advancement of the cause of the Party and the country, the socialist system with Chinese characteristics will certainly be more systematic, scientific and standardized, and effective in operation, and the systems in all aspects will be more mature and more formalized, and the greatest advantages of the leadership of the Communist Party